Invesco profit rises 14.6 percent on stock market lift

 Overall, assets under management totaled $729.3 billion at the end of the first quarter, an 8.4 percent rise over year-ago levels.

-Before Tuesday, Invesco shares were up 13.9 percent this year, outpacing the 11.8 percent gain in the Standard & Poor's 500 Index. .SPX
+Shares of Invesco closed up 16 cents, or 0.6 percent, to $29.71 on Monday on the New York Stock Exchange.
+The shares have gained 13.9 percent so far this year, outpacing the 11.8 percent gain in the Standard & Poor's 500 Index. .SPX

-(Reporting by Tim McLaughlin and Aaron Pressman; Editing by Jeffrey Benkoe and Alden Bentley)
+(Reporting by Tim McLaughlin; Editing by Gerald E. McCormick and Jeffrey Benkoe)

 Warehouse club retailer Costco Wholesale Corp reported lower-than-expected quarterly comparable-store sales and profit as big grocery chains competed fiercely to attract customers with lower prices.